 Because of this, it’s your job as a parent to learn all of the cheap baby-proofing hacks out there and become a pro at childproofing everything.
 As you know very well by now, there’s a lot of baby safety information available to parents.
 As a new parent, you’re likely unaware of how to childproof your home.
 Here are some simple baby proofing hacks to make it easier for you!

-I’m going to break it down by developmental stage.
+I’m going to break it down by the developmental stage.
 Keep in mind that each developmental phase builds on the next.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.

 Although this seems like a no-brainer, it’s amazing the number of parents who overlook things.